siralam/DropDownView/README.md

     dropDownView.setDropDownItemTextSizeSelected(float px);
     dropDownView.setDropDownBackgroundColorSelected(int colorResourceID);
     dropDownView.setDimBackgroundColor(int colorResourceID);
+    dropDownView.setDropdownItemGravity(int gravity);
+    dropDownView.setDropdownItemCompoundDrawable(int drawableResId);
+    dropDownView.setTopDecoratorColor(int colorResourceID);
+    dropDownView.setTopDecoratorHeight(float px);
+    dropDownView.setBottomDecoratorColor(int colorResourceID);
+    dropDownView.setBottomDecoratorHeight(float px);
+    dropDownView.setExpansionStyle(DropDownView.REVEAL);
+    dropDownView.setLastItemHasDivider(false);
 ```

 ### Tips

 - In case you don't want to show an arrow, just set `filter_text_arrow_padding` and `arrow_width` both to 0dp.

+### Customize your own DropDownItems

+You can extends DropDownView and override `View generateDropDownItem(String itemName, int index)` to provide your implementation.
+It works as long as you return a View.
+But be aware that you need to do the below things when you override:

+1. Do not call super.generateDropDownItem (Ya of coz)
+2. Your view should have `LayoutParams` as `new LinearLayout.LayoutParams(MATCH_PARENT, theHeightYouWishToHaveInPixel)`
+3. You should set onClickListener by yourself.
+To be exact, call `setSelectingPosition(index)` in the `OnClickListener`.

 ## Limitations

-1. Your selectable items must be represented by a `String` (i.e. `setDropDownListItem()` accepts `List<String>` only).
-This library does not support using images or View combinations as selectable item.
-With that said, it is also easy for your to modify my library to achieve this.
-Specifically, try to modify `private TextView generateDropDownItem (String itemName, final int index) {...}` and return a custom `View`.
-2. Drop down list must have the same width as filter bar.
+1. Drop down list must have the same width as filter bar.
-3. Supports only single selection.
+2. Supports only single selection.
 (May consider adding multiple selection in the future releases)

 ## Release notes

+v1.0.0
+1. Converted to Kotlin.
+2. Solved Issue #2.
+3. Added Top and Bottom Decorator.
+4. Allow configuration of drop down items' gravity.
+5. Allow configuration of selected item's compound drawable.
+6. Allow configuration of expansion style.
+7. Allow configuration of last item has divider or not.
+8. Allow overriding `View generateDropDownItem(String itemName, int index)` to customize drop down items.

 v0.9.1
 First Release.